 And, as findings from Solutions Research Group Consultants last year suggest, fantasy sports might have some uptake during the busy sports seasons this fall too.

 COMMITTED TO TV

-85% of heavy sports users get their TV through a service provider, compared with

-5% of all Anglophone consumers.
+of heavy sports users get their TV through a service provider, compared with of all Anglophone consumers.

-The number of hours heavy sports users spend watching TV, compared with of men report consuming sports content on a daily or near-daily basis, making them heavy sports users.
+The number of hours heavy sports users spend watching TV, compared with generally.

-21 generally.

 GENDER DIVIDE